 Complaints of alleged discrimination in employment and educational programs and activities on the basis of race, color, religion, national origin, sex, gender identity, sexual orientation, age, disability, and qualified veteran statuses may be referred to the Office of Equity and Inclusion for review, investigation and resolution.
-Any employee or student may visit with the Office of Equity and Inclusion to discuss any concern without fear of jeopardizing their job or academic standing with the University.
+All employees and students may visit with the Office of Equity and Inclusion to discuss any concerns without fear of jeopardizing their job or academic standing with the University.